 URI Parser and Builder

-function to split URI into its component.
+PHP has been relying on the parse_url function to split URI into its component.
 But the

 function predates RFC3986 and as such does not fully comply to the specification.
 To work

-around this limitation the tooklit provides the League\Uri\UriString
+around the limitation the tooklit provides the League\Uri\UriString class.
+It is a

 user-land PHP URI parser and builder compliant with RFC 3986 and RFC 3987

-The class act as a drop-in replacement for PHP’s parse_url
+The class act as a drop-in replacement for PHP’s parse_url feature.

 URI parsing